 - All students should arrive and leave dressed and ready for class in their dance clothes.

 - Any tasks that can be done at home should be done at home (hair, makeup, dressing, etc.)

 - Make sure the dancers are not wearing ballet shoes outside of the studio.
-Outdoor shoes should be taken off and left outside of the classroom.
+Outdoor shoes should be taken off and left outside of the studio.
 Ballet shoes should be put on immediately before entering the studio and removed immediately after class.

 - If you use street shoes as part of your class, ideally, you should ask your students to have a second pair that they did not arrive in, reserved to change into for dancing.
 We will have a shoe rack outside the studio for your shoes.

 - Clearly identify (mark the floor if you can) where students place their belongings so that they do not touch each other’s belongings.
 It could be a separate area from the studio, or you could create a “home base” at the barre for each student, during class.

-- Students should not wait in the classroom/studio if it is nott heir class.
+- Students should not wait in the classroom/studio if it is not their class.

 - Students should be advised to bring only the essential items with them.

 - Individual towels should be clearly marked.

 - Do not share props for dances, please ask each dancer to provide their own.